2008 Skierlik shooting: Shooting

 On 14 January 2008, Nel, in his father's Toyota, drove to the Skierlik settlement and parked next to the main road.
 He then walked to Skierlik and opened fire with a .303 BSA bolt-action rifle, shooting anyone he saw, walking down a dirt road.
 He was wearing camouflage fatigues and carrying 125 rounds of ammunition.
 Nel shouted racist abuse while shooting, repeatedly yelling "kaffirs" (a slur for black people), and shouting in Afrikaans: "Come out, you kaffirs.
 I want to kill you, you black assholes."
 Residents went for cover and tried to flee.

 After firing more than 100 rounds Nel requested additional ammunition from a local farmer.
 After the farmer refused, Nel shot his ostrich.
 He then approached two other farmers and discussed with them what he had done.
+Nel was arrested some time afterwards after attempting to seek shelter at a nearby farm, when the owner took him to the local police station and he turned himself in.

+Victims

 Four people were killed and eight were injured, three critically.
 Three others were shot at, and about 100 shots were fired in total.
 The dead included a 3-month-old baby.
 Another victim was a 10-year-old grade five student.
 All of the victims were black.
-Nel was arrested some time afterwards after attempting to seek shelter at a nearby farm, when the owner took him to the local police station and he turned himself in.